C2SM/git-course/advanced/slides/slides.md

 <!--
 - Pro Git is free and thorough - chapters 1-3 cover the beginner course, chapter 7 covers most of this morning
-- dangitgit.com is organised by situation rather than command - useful when something has gone wrong
+- dangitgit.com is organized by situation rather than command - useful when something has gone wrong
 - Take the warning box seriously: LLMs are strong on Git but confidently invent flags - check `git help` before running anything unfamiliar, especially `--force`, `reset --hard`, `clean -fd`
 - Reassurance: almost anything committed can be recovered, often via `git reflog` - what was never committed cannot -->